Scattering theory for subcritical wave equation with inverse square potential: Introduction

-Now we consider the scattering theory of the solutions to the Cauchy problem of \eqref{wave-La-p}.
-The well-posedness can be obtained by the Strichartz estimates of Burq, Planchon, Stalker, and Tahvildar-Zadeh \cite{BPST-2003}.
-We also refer to Killip-Miao-Visan-Zheng-Zhang\cite{KMVZZ-2018} for the development of harmonic analysis tools of the operator $\mathcal{L}_a$ by utilizing the heat kernel bounds.
-Later, by employing these tools and the concentration compactness arguments, Miao-Murphy-Zheng\cite{MMZ-2019} considered the scattering results in the energy critical case and show the solutions approach the linear solutions of the operator $\vec S_a(t) $.
-Here $\vec S_a(t) $ denotes the evolution operator of the linear equation $\partial_t^2 u+\big(-\Delta +\tfrac{a}{|x|^2}\big)u=0$.
+Now we consider the Cauchy problem of the defocusing wave equation with inverse square potential \eqref{wave-La-p}, which has attracted a great deal of interest in recent years, see, e.g., \cite{BPST-2003, KMVZZ-2018, MMZ-2019} and in particular \cite{KMVZZ-2018, KMVZZ-NLS, Mur,ZhaZhe} for the case of nonlinear Schr\"odinger equations with an inverse-square potential.
+Burq, Planchon, Stalker and Tahvildar-Zadeh \cite{BPST-2003} proved the well-posedness of \eqref{wave-La-p} by establishing the Strichartz estimates associated with $\mathcal L_a$.
+We also refer to Killip-Miao-Visan-Zheng-Zhang \cite{KMVZZ-2018} for the development of harmonic analysis tools of the operator $\mathcal{L}_a$ by utilizing the heat kernel bounds.
+Later, by employing these tools and the concentration compactness arguments, Miao-Murphy-Zheng \cite{MMZ-2019} proved the scattering of solutions to the problem \eqref{wave-La-p} in the critical case, i.e., the solution approaches the linear solutions associated with the operator $\vec S_a(t) $.
+Here $\vec S_a(t) $ denotes the solution operator of the linear equation $\partial_t^2 u+\big(-\Delta +\tfrac{a}{|x|^2}\big)u=0$.
 However, the scattering of the energy subcritical situation seems still open for us.
-This article is devoted to the study of scattering theory of solutions for \eqref{wave-La-p} in sub-critical cases with initial datum in weighted energy spaces.